Skip to Content

 • Public Area Attendant / Utility Cleaner.
 This is another entry-level position, in which personnel are tasked with cleaning public areas.
 Some duties may include vacuuming, cleaning upholstery, reporting equipment malfunctions, and ensuring overall cleanliness.

 • Butler.
-As a butler, a crew member is assigned to provide personalized services for guests.
+As a butler, a crew member is assigned to provide personalised services for guests.
 These services could be anything from serving food to running errands for specific guests.

 • Supervisor.
 With every position in housekeeping, there is always a supervisory role.
 Whether that be a Head Butler, Floor supervisor, or Chief housekeeper, each supervisory role is responsible for managing and directing staff in their department.